How To Set Up Wix Reviews: Step-by-Step Guide (2026)

 • Collect at least 5 reviews on a product before Google reliably shows star ratings.
 Pages with fewer than 5 reviews may not trigger the rich result.

-• Use Wix’s built-in SEO settings to ensure your product pages have proper meta titles and descriptions - rich snippets appear alongside these fields.
+• Use Wix's built-in SEO settings to make sure your product pages have proper meta titles and descriptions - rich snippets appear alongside these fields.
 See our guide on how to add meta tags on Wix for the full setup.

 • Validate your schema using Google's Rich Results Test (search.google.com/test/rich-results) after publishing.
 Paste your product page URL to confirm the Review schema is detected correctly.